AlejandroPerezB2B/EEG-HyperscanningYESNO/README.md

     'NumSurrogates', 0);
 ```

-Test one dyad and one situation with 19 surrogates:
+Test one dyad and one situation with up to 499 unique surrogates:

 ```matlab
 [summaryTable, trialCountTable] = ...